Nico-Curti/graphomics/README.md

   --config CONFIG, -c CONFIG
                         Configuration file in Yaml format for the pipeline execution --input MASK_FILEPATH, -i MASK_FILEPATH
-                        Input filename or path on which load the binary mask of the shape.Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
+                        Input filename or path on which load the binary mask of the shape.
+Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
   --skeleton SKELETON_FILEPATH, -k SKELETON_FILEPATH
-                        Input filename or path on which load the binary skeleton of the shape.Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
+                        Input filename or path on which load the binary skeleton of the shape.
+Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
   --label LABEL_FILEPATH, -l LABEL_FILEPATH
-                        Input filename or path on which load the labelmap to use for the network weighting.Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
+                        Input filename or path on which load the labelmap to use for the network weighing.
+Ref https://simpleitk.readthedocs.io/en/master/IO.html for the list of supported format.
   --weight, -w          Enable network weights during the features extraction --wextractor {NodePairwiseDistanceFilter,EdgeLengthPathsFilter,EdgeLabelWeightFilter}, -e {NodePairwiseDistanceFilter,EdgeLengthPathsFilter,EdgeLabelWeightFilter}